WangWenhao0716/ISC-Track1-Submission/README.md

 * torchvision 0.8.2 with cuda 10.1
 * augly 0.1.4

+Note: Some unimportant packages may be missing, please install it using pip directly when an error occurs.

 ## Pre-trained models
 We use three pre-trained models.
 They are all pre-trained on ImageNet unsupervisedly.
 To be convenient, we first directly give the pretrained models as follows, then also the training codes are given.